Marіana Aleksandrenko’s Story

 Learning to Walk This Path for Others

 Mariana is a psychologist and a paramedic with the Hospitallers Battalion.
 Today she is also a participant in the training program in Group Ketamine-Assisted Psychotherapy (G-KAP).
-When she first entered the program, however, she came not as a future practitioner but as someone carrying her own experience of loss, exhaustion, and the quiet weight of events that could no longer be undone.
+When she first entered the program, she came not as a future practitioner but as someone carrying her own experience of loss, exhaustion, and the quietly accumulated weight of events.
 Now she is studying so that she can help others walk a similar path.

-In the internal chat of their unit, a short message had appeared, written in the brief language of military reporting.
+In their unit’s internal chat, of their unit a short message had appeared, written in the brief language of military reporting.
 The driver of her crew, a man with whom she had worked side by side for three years, had been killed.
-That day, he had gone out on a call alone while she remained behind, too exhausted to move after a difficult evacuation the night before.
+That day he had gone out on a call alone while she remained behind, too exhausted to move after a difficult evacuation the night before.

 “It felt as though I had slept through his death,” Mariana recalls.